-In the context of CreditFresh, a draw on a Line of Credit.
+In the context of a Line of Credit though CreditFresh, a draw on a Line of Credit.

-A score that is calculated based on previous behavior such as how and when a consumer paid their bills in the past.
-A lender may use this score to determine a customer’s likelihood of debt repayment in the future.
+A Credit Score is calculated based on information in your credit report, including payment history, the amount of debt you have and the length of your Credit History.
+A Lender may use this score to determine a customer’s likelihood of successful debt repayment in the future.

 Funds that are withdrawn from one account and deposited in another.